Working in the groups you’ve been assigned, you be responding to each others’ writing, providing helpful feedback for worthwhile improvements.

 - By bring, I mean upload that piece into the folder you have designated for your WC Drafts (“yourfirstname WC drafts).

 - You may be asked to fill out a pre-conference sheet to help you think about what you want to know going into peer session.

-- In the virtual WRITE CLUB, you will either meet via Zoom in real-time or record your read aloud in a group Flipgrid.
+- In the event that we are forced to switch to a virtual WRITE CLUB, you will either meet via Zoom in real-time or record your read aloud in a group Flipgrid.